pkottenbreit/cs207/README.md

 ## What we would do differently next time

-skip arduino, go for pre-programmed directly
-Make the box heavier, shorter, and with rubber feet to prevent sliding. more buttons / more generalized and less locked in for DCS
+skip arduino, go for pre-programmed directly - This is soemthing that would be up in the air, considering the nature of the next box we would produce.
+If we wanted to produce a box specifically for DCS, with multiple analog inputs on top of small displays to dispay information along side that of the game, DCS-BIOS is absolutely the way to go.
+On the other hand, the ability to avoid coding all together, the pre-programmed BBI board would be good for anything made to be overall universal.
+However, if we were to make another box, it would likely be targeted specifically at DCS and would use DCS-BIOS.

+Make the box heavier, shorter, and with rubber feet to prevent sliding. - This isn't a huge thing, and it's something that could also be changed rather easily.
+As it stands, the box is very light and will slide around on the deck.
+If you watch during the segment of our introduction video, you can see that the box needs to be braced whenever you try to flip a switch.
+This is something that can be dealt with, but a minor inconvenience.

+More buttons / more generalized and less locked in for DCS - This is something that also depends on the implication of the box.
+Again, This one was mainly set up for DCS.
+That being said, if we had more games in mind, we would have likely had more buttons than 4, and possibly even fewer switches.

 ## Recommended extensions going forward